Fredericcelerse/DataConsistency/README.md

 ***How to interpret these results ?***

-The results here show the five best correlations for each of the database.
+The results here show the five best correlations for each of the databases.
 The coefficient is encompassed between -1 and 1, with 0 meaning that no correlations can be found.
-More informations about this method can be found here: https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html
+More information about this method can be found here: https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html

-The main remark here is that the features present in drug200.csv show good correlations with their corresponded targets, with the features "Na_to_K", "Age" and "BP" being tthe most prominent one.
+The main remark here is that the features present in drug200.csv show good correlations with their corresponding targets, with the features "Na_to_K", "Age" and "BP" being the most prominent ones.
 It thus explains why building classification models with these data was feasible in our previous project.

 However, the correlations for features present in lung_cancer.csv show very bad correlations, with the maximum being less than 0.06.
-It demonstrates that if we try to build a ML model on these data, the prediction would be random as the model will be not able to learn based on these features.
+It demonstrates that if we try to build an ML model on these data, the prediction would be random as the model will not be able to learn based on these features.

 ***What do do next ?***

 With these results, the owners of the database [lung_cancer.csv](databases/lung_cancer.csv) should revised their features and create new more relevant features that would be more suitable for next generation of ML-based models in the future.
-Furthermore, this simple but efficient approach is crucial to predict the potent efficiency of any ML model which would be trained on data.
+Furthermore, this simple but efficient approach is crucial to predict the potential efficiency of any ML model which would be trained on data.

 ### Code and jupyter notebook available